danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         Parameters:
         - df_tmp: The DataFrame containing the historical data.
-        - period: A string indicating the period ('Year', 'Quarter', 'Month', or 'Daily').
+        - period: A string representing the period type column ('Year', 'Quarter', 'Month', or 'Daily').

         Returns:
         - A DataFrame with new columns: '% Return','Cumulative % Return','Annualized % Return','Annualized Volatility',